-Training is outlined on each EPMS and evaluated after completion of the training on the document as it relates to work performance.
-On the job use of the training is encouraged through the EPMS document.
+Training is outlined on each EPMS and evaluated after the completion of the training as it relates to work performance.
+On-the-job use of the training is encouraged through the EPMS document.

 5.9 How does employee training contribute to the achievement of your action plan?